MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgServicePrincipalAppRoleAssignedTo.md

 ## SYNOPSIS
 Deletes an appRoleAssignment that a user, group, or client service principal has been granted for a resource service principal.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaServicePrincipalAppRoleAssignedTo](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaServicePrincipalAppRoleAssignedTo?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)